charles-plessy/tutorial/Demultiplexing/Demultiplexing.md

 multiplexing strategies are supported natively by some sequencers, but a lot of custom designs also exist.

-In this example, we will install [TagDust 2](https://sourceforge.net/projects/tagdust/), download [nanoCAGE](http://population-transcriptomics.org/nanoCAGE/) data from DDBJ, and demultiplex it.
+In this example, we will demultiplex [nanoCAGE](https://population-transcriptomics.org/nanoCAGE/) data from DDBJ using install [TagDust 2](https://sourceforge.net/projects/tagdust/), after removing PCR duplicates with [clumpify](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/clumpify-guide/).
 These commands have been tested on a virtual machine running Linux.

 ## If $HOME/bin is not available, create it.